Date published: 2022-12-09

 This gel and memory foam cushion makes it more comfortable to sit for long periods of time and can reduce the risk of pressure sores.

-This $80 Philips Wake-up Light (HF3505/60) is another great option.
-This model has 10 brightness levels and simulated sunrise.
+The $50 Philips SmartSleep Wake-up Light (HF3500/60) is another excellent option.
+This model features 10 brightness levels, a simulated sunrise, and more.

-This $40 Wake Up Light Sunrise Alarm Clock is a great, less expensive option.
+This $39 (plus $5 off coupon) Wake Up Light Sunrise Alarm Clock is a highly-rated, less expensive option.

 Get a comfortable, safe, and clean shave anywhere with a high-quality cordless rechargeable wet/dry electric shaver.